The trunks of CLE(4) explorations: Introduction

 Let us conclude this section by mentioning that the convergence statements of curves that we will derive and use in this paper are all in the sense of Carathéodory convergence (i.e. uniform convergence on compacts of the mapping out functions).
 Recently, analytic tools have been successfully deployed to prove stronger convergence results for (usual) $\SLE_\kappa$ processes.
 In \cite{friz-sle-continuity-grr} (strengthening the main result in \cite{sle-cont-viklund}) it was for instance established that if $B$ is a standard Brownian motion then a.s.\ for all $\kappa\in [0,8/3)$ the process $\sqrt{\kappa}B$ generates a continuous curve $\gamma_\kappa$ (parameterized by half-plane capacity) and that $(t,\kappa)\mapsto \gamma_\kappa(t)$ is jointly Hölder continuous on all compacts contained in $[0,\infty)\times (0,8/3)$ where the Hölder exponent and constant may depend on the compact subset.
 The sense of convergence required to complete the proof of our main theorem here is however much weaker than the stability results in the aforementioned papers.
 It seems however very tricky to generalize the arguments of \cite{friz-sle-continuity-grr,sle-cont-viklund} all the way to $\kappa = 4$ and even more difficult to see how to possibly handle with these techniques the generalized $\SLE_\kappa$ curves with force points (as introduced in Section \ref{subsec:sle-force-points} and Section \ref{sec:gensle}), since these generalized processes are quite delicate -- note for instance that our purpose is precisely to control the randomness that is `created' when the Bessel processes are equal to $0$.

 \medspace

 {\bf Acknowledgments.} The author was supported by grant 175505 of the Swiss National Science Foundation and is part of SwissMAP.
-He would like to thank Wendelin Werner for many insightful inputs throughout this project.
+He would like to thank Wendelin Werner for many insightful inputs throughout this project and the anonymous referee for helpful comments.